Pxtl/XmlCommentMarkDownGenerator/README.md

 When used as a nuget package, it will add a target to your project to automatically convert generated xml into markdown file stored in Docs at the solution level (peer to the project folder).

-TODO: error handling if the XML file does not exist.
-Right now you *must* have XML document generation enabled for your project in both debug and release or this will error out as it can't find the file.
+You must have XML documentation output enabled for your project in both debug and release configurations or it will warn that it can't find the file.